Can I garden on a deck or patio?

 On a sunny deck, fill pots with long-blooming annual flowers and tropicals that can take the summer heat.
 A pot of herbs mixed with marigolds looks great, or try a dramatic flourish of purple fountain grass or ornamental millet, striped-leaf cannas, or a combination of verbenas, nasturtiums, zinnias, and lantanas.

-What plants will grow best on a deck?
+Which plants will grow best on a deck?

 What are some fragrant patio plants?

-A deck is part of both the house and the garden.
+A deck can be part of both the house and the garden.
 It gets you out into the air and gives you a convenient and comfortable place from which to appreciate your handiwork in the rest of the garden.
 Once it is properly planted and furnished, you're likely to spend much more time outside, and you’ll have a fresh view of the nice combinations of blooms in your flowerbeds.
 A well-planted and furnished deck opens up your perspectives.

 See also Frangrance in the Garden